PereViader/ManualDi/README.md

 ### Container

-Useful exposing a type on the container as another
+Useful mapping one type of the container as another

 ```csharp
 b.Bind<int>().FromInstance(1);